Wilhelm Normann

-Wilhelm Normann (16 January 1870, in Petershagen – 1 May 1939, in Chemnitz) (sometimes also spelled Norman) was a German chemist who introduced the hydrogenation of fats in 1901, creating what later became known as trans fats.
+Wilhelm Normann (16 January 1870, in Petershagen – 1 May 1939, in Chemnitz) (sometimes also spelled Norman) was a German chemist who introduced the hydrogenation of fats in 1901.
 This invention, protected by German patent 141,029 in 1902, had a profound influence on the production of margarine and vegetable shortening.

 Early life and education

 His father, Julius Normann, was the principal of the elementary school and Selekta in Petershagen.
 His mother was Luise Normann, née Siveke.

 Normann attended primary school from 31 March 1877.
 At Easter of his sixth grade he moved to the Friedrichs Gymnasium in Herford.
 After his father applied for a teacher's job at the municipal secondary school in Kreuznach, Wilhelm changed to the Royal Secondary School in Kreuznach.
 He passed his examinations and left school at the age of 18.

 Career

 Normann began work at the Herford machine fat and oil factory Leprince & Siveke in 1888.
 The founder of that company was his uncle, Wilhelm Siveke.
 After running a branch of the company in Hamburg for two years, he started studying chemistry at the laboratory of Professor Carl Remigius Fresenius in Wiesbaden.
-From April 1892 Normann continued his studies at the department of oil analytics at the Berlin Institute of Technology under the supervision of Professor D. Holde.
+From April 1892 Normann continued his studies at the department of oil analytics at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) under the supervision of Professor D. Holde.
 From 1895 to 1900 he studied chemistry under supervision of Prof. Claus and Prof. Willgerod and geology under supervision of Prof. Steinmann at the Albert Ludwigs University of Freiburg.
 There he received his doctorate in 1900 with a work about Beiträge zur Kenntnis der Reaktion zwischen unterchlorigsauren Salzen und primären aromatischen Aminen ("Contributions to the knowledge of the reactions of hypochlorite salts and primary aromatic amines").
 In 1901 Normann was appointed as correspondent of the Federal Geological Institute.